ssloy/penny/README.md

 ## The motherboard
 ### The brain
 The motherboard itself is pretty basic.
 It has an ATMega8 microcontroller and the proximity sensor circuit, nothing else.
+The source files, the gerber files and the bill of materials can be found in the [hardware/motherboard/](https://github.com/ssloy/penny/tree/master/hardware/motherboard) folder.
 Here is the brain:

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/pcb-mcu.png)